codykrieger/dotvim/README.md

 ./setup.sh
 ```

-In most cases, that'll do it.
-If you're on OS X, you're golden.
-If not,
+In most cases, that'll do it!

+## Issues

-you might run into an error that says something like this:
+You might run into an error that says something like this:

 ```
 Vim: Caught deadly signal SEGV...